 Students are encouraged to visit a counselor each academic semester to create or review their Student Education Plan (SEP).

-Career Opportunities in market research, economic consulting, financial analysis, and stocks.
+Successfully completion for the program prepares students to transfer to a 4-year university or create a career in market research, economic consulting, financial analysis, or stocks.